goombalab/goombalab.github.io/_posts/2025-07-06-hnet-future.md

 This is completely obvious in hindsight.

+Conventional scaling laws are usually stated as any pairwise power law relationship between data budget, model size, compute budget, or loss that leads to optimal performance.
+(Since $\text{compute} = \text{model size} \times \text{dataset size}$, two of these determine the third.)

+Fitting scaling laws usually consists of two steps: first, determine the optimal scaling of

 > The performance penalty depends predictably on the ratio $N^{0.74}/D$, meaning that every time we increase the model size 8x, we only need to increase the data by roughly 5x to avoid a penalty.